DarekRomanowski/blade-builder/README.md

 ## Example

-Example dir contains simple web page built on Bootstrap Starter Template.
+Example dir contains simple web page built on top of Bootstrap Starter Template.
 Check it out to find out one of many ways how to use Blade Builder.

 ## What's next?